andraztori/marrakesh/marrakesh/architecture.md

 **Campaign Convergence**:
 - Campaigns converge their pacing multipliers to meet impression or budget targets
 - Uses `ControllerProportional` for smooth adjustments
-- Each convergence strategy (`ConvergeTotalImpressions`, `ConvergeTotalBudget`, `ConvergeTotalBudgetInverse`) has its own convergence logic
+- Each convergence strategy (`ConvergeTotalImpressions`, `ConvergeTotalBudget`) has its own convergence logic
+- Convergence tracks the number of iterations taken to converge, stored in `SimulationStat`

 **Seller Convergence**:
 - Sellers with `TOTAL_COST` strategy converge boost factors to balance supply costs with target costs